 Do Golden Retrievers shed?
 The short answer is yes, they definitely shed.
 But just how much?
 Well, that’s somewhat of a subjective question, depending on the type of breeds you have experience with.
-If you own a fluffy dog that’s on the larger size side of the spectrum, this breed may be a piece of cake compared to what you are used to.
+If you own a fluffy dog on the larger size side of the spectrum, this breed may be a piece of cake compared to what you are used to.
+Golden Retriever shedding is a challenge, but with proper coat care, it can be managed.

 Before we get into the details, you should know that the Golden Retriever sheds moderately throughout the year and heavily during shedding seasons.
 There is no escaping this fact or preventing it.
-But what you can do is manage your Golden’s shedding effectively, and here we are going to show you exactly how to do it.
+But you can manage your Golden’s shedding effectively, and we will show you exactly how to do it.

 Reading this guide is a must for those struggling with the Golden Retriever shed because, as the cool kids say, the struggle is real.
 But with our tips and tricks, there is a golden light at the end of the tunnel.
-From his coat type, how often he sheds and when, to the best products for managing his shed, we’ll cover everything you need to know.
+We’ll cover everything you need to know, from his coat type, how often he sheds, and when shedding happens to the best products for managing his shed.
 Without any further ado, let’s learn everything there is to know about our favorite canine Goldilocks.

 Golden Retriever Coats

 A Retriever’s coat is his most recognized feature.
-His long golden lustrous hair is one of the things that we love about him.
-But for Golden version of the Retriever moms and dads out there, it can also be a humongous pain in the butt.
+His long, golden, lustrous hair is one of the things that we love about him.
+But for the Golden version of the Retriever moms and dads out there, it can also be a humongous pain in the butt.

-He has a double coat, which has two layers of hair.
+The Golden Retriever has a double coat with two layers of hair.
 Each layer has different roles that help to protect his skin and keep him warm.
 His undercoat is dense and fluffy, which is what keeps him warm.
 His outer layer is the long hair that shields him from the elements.
-Together they create a fantastically warm jacket.
+Together, they create a fantastically warm jacket.

 Golden Retriever Colors

-The Golden Retriever is always golden, but there are many shades of gold that he can sport.
-From pale English cream to red Golden Retrievers, they all shed the same.
+The Golden Retriever is always golden, but he can sport many shades of gold.
+They all shed the same, from pale English cream to red Golden Retrievers.
 This means they also have the same grooming schedule and needs.

-Now you know that you cannot escape the golden shed, some owners find it useful to match the color of their Retriever to their décor.
-For example, if you have white or light-colored furniture, you’ll find that the paler cream Retriever’s hair is less visible compared to the hair of a fox red Golden Retriever.
+Having a Golden Retriever means having dog hair around all the time.
+Some owners find it useful to match the color of their Retriever to their décor.
+For example, if you have white or light-colored furniture, you’ll find that the paler cream Retriever’s hair is less visible compared to the hair of a fox-red Golden Retriever.

 Golden Retriever Shedding Frequency

 Golden Retrievers are moderate shedders all year round.
 So, it’s safe to say that if you are looking for a dog that doesn’t shed, you and this golden boy aren’t going to get on.
 When it comes to shedding season, he is a heavy shedder.
-Essentially this means that their coat ‘blows off’, and they grow a new one ready for the new season.
+Essentially, this means that their coat “blows off,” and they grow a new one ready for the new season.
+You will see excessive shedding during these seasonal changes.

 Because he has a long coat, his shedding is going to be a lot more obvious when compared to other low-shedding dog breeds.
 There are things that you can do to manage it, but you’ll likely spend extra time vacuuming your house with a Retriever around.